pongasoft/jamba/README.md

 #### Install the SDK

-Unpack the SDK to the following location (note how I renamed it with the version number)
+Unpack the SDK to the following location (note how it should be renamed with the version number)

 * `/Users/Shared/Steinberg/VST_SDK.369` for macOS
 * `C:\Users\Public\Documents\Steinberg\VST_SDK.369` for windows.